AleksanderAlt/Study_Networking/README.md

 - ttl - time to live in cache server
 - C-NAME - used to specify that a domain name is an alias for another domain
 - Search Domain - a setting in the resolver configuration that makes the resolver look up names inside a domain
-- IP Network Block - or IP range, a continuous segment of Internet Protocol addresses assigned to an organization or country
+- IP Network Block (IP range) - continuous segment of Internet Protocol addresses assigned to an organization or country
 - Router - a networking device that forwards data packets between computer networks and perform the traffic directing functions on the Internet
+- Network address translation (NAT) - is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.

 ## Käsud